Brexit brinkmanship: EU orders UK to scrap plan for treaty breach, UK refuses | Law-Order

 Gove, one of Johnson's most senior ministers, said he refused the EU's request to scrap the draft legislation.
 "I explained to Vice President Sefcovic that we could not and would not do that," Gove said.

-The EU's negotiator Michel Barnier, also in London for separate scheduled talks on an overarching future relationship deal, criticised the British approach to negotiations and said significant difference remained.
+The EU's negotiator Michel Barnier, in London for separate scheduled talks on an overarching future relationship deal, criticised the British approach to negotiations and said significant differences remained.
 "The UK has not engaged in a reciprocal way on fundamental EU principles and interests," he said in a statement.

 "The EU is intensifying its preparedness work to be ready for all scenarios on 1 January 2021."
+Britain's negotiator David Frost said there would be further talks in Brussels next week and he would keep working on a deal.

+"A number of challenging areas remain and the divergences on some are still significant," Frost said in a statement.
 BREXIT ULTIMATUM

 European diplomats said Britain was playing a game of Brexit "chicken", threatening to wreck the process and challenging Brussels to change course.
 Some fear Johnson views a no-deal exit as a useful distraction from the coronavirus pandemic.
 One EU source said Britain would not succeed if it tried to use the planned breach of the Withdrawal Agreement as a threat to extract concessions from the bloc in trade talks.

-The latest dispute centres on rules for Northern Ireland, which shares a land border with EU member Ireland, because under the divorce deal it remains within the EU's orbit - a restriction Britain wants to remove.
-Britain again on Thursday openly admitted it was ready to breach international law.
+The latest dispute centres on rules for Northern Ireland, which shares a land border with EU member Ireland, because under the divorce deal it remains within the EU's orbit -- a restriction Britain wants to remove.
 Former British leaders Theresa May and John Major scolded Johnson for considering an intentional breach of international law.

 ALSO READ